sama1mansn/opbnb-docs/docs/build-on-opbnb/set-gas-price.md

 ---
-title: Gas and Fees
+title: Set Gas Price
-description: Learn about the Gas and Fees structure of opBNB
+description: How to set the base price and priority price for opBNB transactions
 icon: code
 index: yes
 dir: